-Universities in industrialized countries have transformed their traditional role of teaching and research into actively participating in regional economic development since 1980s (Mian 1997).
+Universities in industrialized countries have transformed their traditional role of teaching and research into actively participating in regional economic development since 1980s (Main, 1997).
 Although universities are recognized as one of the three important players in regional innovation systems, namely universities, governments and industries (Etzkowitz 2003, Looy et al 2003, Gunasekara 2006), most studies didn't take into account the fact that the roles universities undertake in society can change and evolve over time, and the transformation of the university can influence regional economic development and innovation system (Youtie & Shapira, 2008).

 Liu and White (2001) point out that research on national innovation system has been subject to criticism.
 Innovation performance varies at sub-national level within a national boundary (Fritsch 2002).
-For large countries like China, the regional innovation systems vary at province level due to imbalance of regional economic development, coupled with regional and industrial diversity in economic transition (Li 2009).
+For large countries like China, the regional innovation systems vary at province level due to imbalance of regional economic development, coupled with regional and industrial diversity in economic transition, (Li 2009).
 Based on measurement of institutional patents, Li (2009) found that during 1998 -2005, the performances of regional innovation in China became 'progressively uneven' (p339), and the variations were related to the difference in innovation modes adopted by different regions.
-Meanwhile, the contributions of universities towards regional innovation system differ across regions as some regional innovation systems have changed from university dominant mode to a firm dominant mode.
-In addition, the conceptual frameworks established in developed economies (see Furman et al. 2002) are not fully applicable to developing economies like China, because of the transitional nature of the economic conditions (Li 2009), and the differences in the economic and social development policies at provincial level (Liu and White 2001).
-The regional social features, such as local culture, dialect and traditions, also influence evolutionary processes in regional innovation (Li 2009).
-These elements altogether increase the complexity of the regional innovation systems in China.
+Meanwhile, the contributions of universities towards regional innovation system differ across regions as some regional innovation system have changed from university dominant mode to a firm dominant mode; and the conceptual frameworks established in developed economies (see Furman et al. 2002) are not applicable to developing economies like China, because of the transitional nature of the economic conditions (Li 2009), and economic and social development policies differ at provincial level (Liu and White 2001).
+The regional social features, such as local culture, dialect and traditions, influence evolutionary processes in regional innovation (Li 2009).

-The higher education restructuring along with university mergers in China started since mid-1990s (Mok, 2005) in response to the requirements of the economic changes and development.
+In addition to the existing complexity of the regional innovation systems in China, higher education restructing along with university mergers in China has started since mid-1990s (Mok 2005) in response to the requirements of the economic changes and development.
 The education reforms in China's higher education are featured with devolution of management from central government ministries, such as Ministry of Coal Industry, Ministry of Internal Trade, to provincial or municipal governments.
-As a result, only 111 universities out of about 1,400 higher education institutions are supervised by Ministry of Education, and the rest are financed and supervised by provincial governments with a comprehensive funding formula for budgeting.
+As a result, only 111 universities out of about 1,400 higher education institutions are supervised by Ministry of

+Education, and the rest are financed and supervised by provincial governments with a comprehensive funding formula for budgeting.
 Most higher education institutions also generate incomes by engaging in entrepreneurial activities (Wan 2006).
 The changes have caused fundamental impacts on the universities' research foci, their relationships with local firms, and their relationships with local governments in managing universities, which consequently influence universities' role and some of the institutions in regional innovation systems.

-As universities are one of three components in regional innovation system, the need for investigating its impacts and implications after restructuring in the transitional economic context is evident.
-So far, however, there has been very little investigation on the universities' transformational role during the economic transition in their regional contexts, and the impacts of the mergers of education institutions and education reforms in connection with regional education systems.
-Through the use of an in-depth case study approach, this paper examines the role of Zhengzhou university within its regional innovation system in order to identify the key issues and challenges for a sustainable regional innovation system.
+As universities are one of the important components in regional innovation system, the need for investigating its role after merges in the transitional economic context is evident.
+So far, however, there has been very little investigation on the universities' transformational role following during the economic transition in their regional contexts, let alone to examine the impacts of the mergers of education institutions and education reforms in connection with regional education systems.
+In this paper, relevant literature is evaluated and a research design is proposed at this stage for a further empirical research.